n7tae/2urfd/README.md

-﻿# Universal, Another Multi-protocol Digital Voice Reflector
+﻿# Another Multi-protocol Digital Voice Reflector

-The URF Multi-protocol Gateway Reflector Server, ***urfd***, is part of the software system for a Digital Voice Network.
+Smaller and faster *urfd* reflecttor.
 The sources are published under GPL Licenses.

+## Some preliminaries

+This is based on the full-blown, do-anything *urfd* reflector hosted by [nostar](https://github.com/nostar/urfd), but this *urfd* does not support all modes.
+Compared to the nostar version, it's missing DMR+, G3, and USRP.
+It also **requires** a local transcoder with *two* AMBE devices, one for DStar and the other for DMR/YSF/NXDN.
+Instances of this *urfd* reflector will **not interlink** with instances of the version available from nostar.

 ## Introduction

-This will build a new kind of digital voice reflector.
-A *urfd* supports DStar protocols (DCS, DExtra) DMR protocols (MMDVMHost), M17, YSF, and P25 (Phase 1, using IMBE).
+A this trimmed-down *urfd* supports DStar protocols (DPlus, DCS, DExtra) DMR protocols (MMDVMHost, NXDN), M17, YSF, and P25 (Phase 1, using IMBE).
 A key part of this is the hybrid transcoder, *tcd*, is in this repository.
-You can't interlink urfd with xlxd.
-This reflector can be built without a transcoder, but clients will only hear other clients using the same codec.
-Please note that currently, urfd only supports the tcd transcoder when run locally.
+Please note this reflector only supports the tcd transcoder when run locally.
 As a local device, urfd and tcd uses UNIX DGRAM sockets for inter-process communications.
 These kernel-base sockets are significantly faster than conventional UDP/IP sockets.
-It should be noted that tcd supports DVSI-3003 nad DVSI-3000 devices, which it uses for AMBE vocoding.
+It should be noted that tcd supports DVSI-3003 and DVSI-3000 devices, which it uses for AMBE vocoding.
+A pair of them is required.

 This build support *dual-stack* operation, so the server on which it's running, must have both an IPv4 and IPv6 routeable address if you are going to configure a dual-stack reflector.